ENT5100 – Research Design

 - Know how to structure a master thesis, how to formulate a research question and how to best organize the work

-This course is available only for students admitted to the study programme Entrepreneurship (master's two years).
+This course is available only for students admitted to the study programme Entrepreneurship and Innovation Management (master's two years).

 Recommended previous knowledge